Sohail00786/Power-BI-projects/Military-Data-Visualization/README.md

  - A military satellite is an artificial satellite used for a military purpose.
 The most common missions are intelligence gathering, navigation and military communications.

-### Project is distributed in four steps :
-#### 1. Web Scraping
- - Extracted Three Different Tables from Wikipedia using Python, Selenium Webdriver, Jupyter Notebook
-#### 2. Data Manipulation
- - Performed Join Operation to Merge all three datatset using Python, Pandas
-#### 3. Data Cleaning
- - Formatted the Dataset using excel
-#### 4. Data Visualization
- - Visualized the Dataset to meaningful Report using Power BI